json-ld/json-ld.org/README.md

 The `npm run build:editor` command uses [Rollup][] to build the final JS bundle at `playground/next/editor.bundle.js` which contains the browser ready JS code.

-Only the first two should be edited.
-However, `editor.bundle.js` should be built locally and committed along with the rest of the site to avoid unnecessary build time/cost/waste at deployment time.

 Website Analytics
 -----------------